js-cookie/java-cookie/README.md

 **Default:** not set

-Note that more recent browsers are making "Lax" the default value even without specifiying anything here.
+Note that more recent browsers are making "Lax" the default value even without specifying anything here.

 **Examples:**